ropensci/roweb3/content/blog/2024-10-23-news-october-2024/index.md

-The following four packages recently became a part of our software suite:
+The following five packages recently became a part of our software suite:

 + [pkgmatch](https://docs.ropensci.org/pkgmatch), developed by Mark Padgham: Find R packages matching either descriptions or other R packages.

 + [rsi](https://docs.ropensci.org/rsi), developed by Michael Mahoney: Downloads spatial data from spatiotemporal asset catalogs (STAC), computes standard spectral indices from the Awesome Spectral Indices project (Montero et al. (2023) <doi:10.1038/s41597-023-02096-0>) against raster data, and glues the outputs together into predictor bricks.
 Methods focus on interoperability with the broader spatial ecosystem; function arguments and outputs use classes from sf and terra, and data downloading functions support complex CQL2 queries using rstac.
 It is available on [CRAN]( https://CRAN.R-project.org/package=rsi).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/636) by Felipe Carvalho and Michael Sumner.

++ [allcontributors](https://docs.ropensci.org/allcontributors), developed by Mark Padgham together with Chris Hartgerink: Acknowledge all contributors to a project via a single function call.
+The function appends to a README or other specified file(s) a table with names of all individuals who contributed via code or repository issues.
+The package also includes several additional functions to extract and quantify contributions to any repository.
+It is available on [CRAN]( https://CRAN.R-project.org/package=allcontributors).

 + [chopin](https://docs.ropensci.org/chopin), developed by Insang Song together with Kyle Messier: Geospatial data computation is parallelized by grid, hierarchy, or raster files.
 Based on future and mirai parallel backends, terra and sf functions as well as convenience functions in the package can be distributed over multiple threads.
 The simplest way of parallelizing generic geospatial computation is to start from `par_pad_*` functions to `par_grid`, `par_hierarchy`, or `par_multirasters` functions.
 Virtually any functions accepting classes in terra or sf packages can be used in the three parallelization functions.
 A common raster-vector overlay operation is provided as a function `extract_at`, which uses exactextractr, with options for kernel weights for summarizing raster values at vector geometries.
 Other convenience functions for vector-vector operations including simple areal interpolation (`summarize_aw`) and summation of exponentially decaying weights (`summarize_sedc`) are also provided.
 It has been [reviewed](https://github.com/ropensci/software-review/issues/638) by Alec L. Robitaille and Eric R. Scott.